DIKECC/Lookerlab/README.md

 📊 **Objective:** Identify airports and states with the highest percentage of flight cancellations (with over 10,000 flights)
 📌 **Dataset:** Flights
 🔹 **Key Metrics:** Aircraft Origin City, Aircraft Origin State, Percentage of Flights Cancelled
-🛠 **Process:** Used a table visualization with pivoting to display the facility type distribution, sorting by the highest number of airports in each state.
+🛠 **Process:** Applied a filter for flights exceeding 10,000, then created a table calculation to determine the cancellation percentage and sorted results in descending order.
 <p align="center">
   <img src="https://i.imgur.com/62TgaWL.png" height="80%" width="80%" alt="Replace"/>
 </p>